Mourners in Istanbul Pay Tribute to Jamal Khashoggi One Year After Murder at Saudi Consulate

 Last month, a transcript of Khashoggi’s dying moments was leaked to Turkish journalists.
 In it members of the Saudi assassination squad referred to Khashoggi as a “sacrificial animal” and detailed plans to carve up his body.
 “Don’t cover my mouth,” Khashoggi said in his last panicked words, “I have asthma, don’t do it.
 You’ll suffocate me.”

 Wadah Khanfar, the former director of Doha-based news network Al Jazeera, said in a speech on Wednesday that Khashoggi’s killers “wanted him to disappear but his image and his voice are chasing them everywhere.”
-Turan Kislakci, head of the Turkish Arab Journalists association has announced that his association is attempting to buy the building of the Saudi Consulate G and turn it into a permanent memorial for Khashoggi.
+Turan Kislakci, head of the Turkish Arab Journalists Association has announced that his association is attempting to buy the building of the Saudi Consulate and turn it into a permanent memorial for Khashoggi.

 Rights advocates have called for a stronger response from President Donald Trump, who has declined to condemn bin Salman.
 In remarks addressed to mourners on Wednesday, Washington Post CEO Fred Ryan, whose news paper published 20 of Khashoggi’s columns, spoke about the danger of authoritarian rulers increasing their grip on the free press “even in the United States.”
 He referred pointedly to the “indifference some word leaders have shown” after Khashoggi’s killing but said it could be a catalyst for enduring change.